Last Updated on

 There is a tendency to fill a child’s room, especially their bed, with lots of pillows, soft toys, blankets, etc. In case of an infant, they do not have strength or control over their actions and could pull up all these objects onto themselves.
 Buried under blankets, pillows, and soft toys could lead them to suffocate.
 Ensure all blankets and bedsheets are securely attached to the bed.
 Keep the toys away from the bed and keep only a couple of them next to your baby for them to play with.

-With their ability to taste at an all-time high, kids want to put anything and everything they see in their mouths.
+With their ability to explore at an all-time high, kids want to grab anything the see and put it in their mouths.
 While they may hold it firmly, at times, objects may slip into their mouths.
 And if they are small enough, they might get lodged in their throat, causing them to choke on it.
 Avoid keeping any such toys or showpieces in easy reach of the kid.
-And not just toys, but be extra careful when giving your kid small pieces of food to eat as well, making sure that they are small enough for them to swallow.
+And not just toys, but be extra careful when giving your kid small pieces of food to eat as well; make sure that they are small enough for them to swallow.

 Out of all hazards, fire is considered the most dangerous of them.
 In case of fire, there is smoke which can quickly lead to suffocation, rendering people unconscious, and susceptible to fire.
 Installing a smoke alarm makes you aware of such scenarios and helps you counter them as soon as possible.
-The moment the alarm sounds, it’s best to get all kids and children outside the house first, in case a fire quickly builds up and stops all escape routes.
+The moment the alarm sounds, it’s best to get all kids and children outside the house first, to save them if the fire quickly builds up and stops all escape routes.

 While they move around the house, kids may not always be aware of where they are and how a door or window might open or close.
 Chances are they might get their fingers stuck in the gaps of the door.
 Or if they want to gaze down from a higher floor and end up accidentally opening the window of the bedroom.
 It’s best to have preventive locks on all doors and windows that are secure and cannot be opened easily.
 If your house has a staircase, install a barrier at the base of it to prevent your kid from crawling upstairs.

-Pets quickly get friendly with babies and kids and have a general demeanour of care and affection towards them.
-But pets have a mind of their own and won’t always like your behaviour towards them.
-Kids and children are highly susceptible to not recognising this and may end up treating the pet like a toy.
+Pets quickly get friendly with babies, and kids have a general demeanour of care and affection towards them.
+But, pets have a mind of their own and won’t always like your behaviour towards them.
+Kids and children are highly susceptible to not recognising this and may end up treating the pet as a toy.
 Advise them to maintain distance from the pet when they start making noise or feel uncomfortable.
 Ask them to never disturb the pet while they are having their food, or startle them while they are sleeping.
 And, in no case, should you leave your kid alone with your pet.

 9. Always Keep a First Aid Kit Easily Accessible

 No matter the number of precautions and preventive measure one might undertake, accidents tend to happen.
 The only course of action you can take is to be ready in such cases.
 Learn the basics of CPR to revive your kid’s breathing if they start choking or fall unconscious.
-Keep a first aid kit ready with bandages, creams, burn lotions, bite antidotes, and anything that you might think might be needed on a quick basis.
-If you have a local doctor or any person who is good at rendering medical aid, keep their contact details in the first aid box so that you can quickly get in touch with them.
+Keep a first aid kit ready with bandages, creams, burn lotions, bite antidotes, and anything that you think might be needed on an urgent basis.
+If you have a local doctor or a person who is good at rendering medical aid, keep their contact details in the first aid box so that you can quickly get in touch with them.

 A stronger way to prevent accidents is to keep the eyes and ears open.
-You can’t give up everything and observe every activity of your kid.
-But do check in with them from time to time when you can.
+You can’t give up everything and observe every activity your kid undertakes.
+But, do check in with them from time to time.
 If your kid is grown up, do call them up regularly to check how things at home are.
-If you hear any sounds or noises that you might deem as problematic, check them out then and there to prevent any untoward incident.
+If you hear any suspicious sound or noise, give them immediate instructions to prevent any untoward incident.

 Exploration and curiosity are what drive kids to move around the house and experiment with everything they see.
 We, as parents, have to just ensure their well-being in this journey.
 By taking care of the basic things, we can continue living our lives without fear and let the kids discover the world for themselves.